For virtual meetings, events and talks, Berkshire FHS uses Zoom. Zoom is one of the easiest webconferencing tools to use.

 You can do this at the beginning of your first webinar but you should allow extra time to complete this task in case you encounter difficulties.
 Webinars will start promptly at the scheduled time and the meeting will be opened before the due time to allow you to join but if you want to do it now, go to the zoom download site and look for this item at the top of the list:

 You need to join using your computer to be able to view presentations.
-Some meetings are discussion groups only, in which case there is an option to join by phone.
+Some meetings are discussion groups only, in which case there is maybe an option to join by phone.
+Meetings open their virtual doors approximately 15 minutes before the meeting start time to allow participants to join.

 For the best user experience, we recommend you join using a laptop or desktop computer.
 If you use a tablet that has no physical keyboard, you will have fewer participant controls.